Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of West Wyalong had a median income among taxpayers of $50,927 and an average income of $63,855 in the financial year 2023, according to ATO data aggregated by AreaSearch.
-This was lower than national figures for Rest of NSW, which were $52,390 and $65,215 respectively.
+The suburb of West Wyalong had a lower than average national income level in financial year 2023.
+Its median income among taxpayers was $50,927 and the average income stood at $63,855.
+In comparison, Rest of NSW's figures were $52,390 and $65,215 respectively.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for West Wyalong would be approximately $55,439 (median) and $69,513 (average) as of September 2025.
 Census data shows household, family and personal incomes in West Wyalong rank modestly, between the 30th and 44th percentiles.
-Income analysis reveals that 32.4% of West Wyalong's population falls within the $1,500 - 2,999 income range, which is consistent with broader trends across the surrounding region showing 29.9% in the same category.
-Housing costs are manageable with 90.1% retained, but disposable income sits below average at the 38th percentile.
+Income analysis reveals 32.4% of the population fall within the $1,500 - 2,999 income range, consistent with broader trends across the surrounding region showing 29.9% in the same category.
+Housing costs are manageable with 90.1% retained, though disposable income sits below average at the 38th percentile.

 Frequently Asked Questions - Income